 19. In 2014, Facebook purchased $19 billion for WhatsApp.

 When WhatsApp first came out, it quickly became famous.
 It caught the attention of Facebook and broke a record when it bought the app for $19 billion.
 Since then, WhatsApp's fame has grown, and Facebook has changed, such as adding WhatsApp Business.

-When WhatsApp emerged, people didn't know how to use it to its full potential.
-The designers were motivated to get around the pay-per-message system that SMS providers use.
+When WhatsApp emerged, the designers were motivated to get around the pay-per-message system that SMS providers use.
 To deal with this, the team devised a plan for subscriptions.
 Each person paid $0.99 to have access to Live.